-Join a panel of MSF staff as they tell their personal stories about setting up projects in remote areas, negotiating access to patients in dangerous contexts and gaining the trust of local communities.
+Join a panel of MSF staff as they recount their personal stories of life in the field with MSF.

-Come and learn about a typical day in the life of these and other vital members of our teams who work tirelessly to allow our doctors to get on with what they do best – providing medical care to some of the world's most neglected people.
+Come and learn about a typical day in the life of these and other vital members of our teams, enabling MSF to provide medical care to some of the world's most neglected people.

 Format: A panel of MSF speakers take turns to tell their stories, followed by a question and answer session